BlueQuartzSoftware/simplnx/wrapping/python/docs/source/DataObjects.rst

 The DataStructure_ is a flexible heirarchy that stores all **simplnx** :ref:`DataObjects <DataObject>` that are created.
 A basic :ref:`DataObject` that can be created is a :ref:`DataGroup` which is a simple grouping mechanism that can be thought of as similar in concept to a folder or directory that is created on the file system.
-The programmer can use the :ref:`CreateDataGroup<CreateDataGroup>` filter to create any needed DataGroups.
+The programmer can use the :ref:`CreateDataGroupFilter<CreateDataGroupFilter>` filter to create any needed DataGroups.

 .. code:: python

-   result = nx.CreateDataGroup.execute(data_structure=data_structure,
+   result = nx.CreateDataGroupFilter.execute(data_structure=data_structure,
                                     Data_Object_Path=nx.DataPath(['Group']))